What are the symptoms of hepatitis A?

 The hepatitis A vaccination

-There’s a vaccination against hepatitis A for people travelling to parts of the world where it’s common, or if you’re a gay man travelling to a Pride festival.
+There’s a vaccination against hepatitis A for people travelling to parts of the world where it’s common, have close contact with someone who has the infection, or if you’re a gay man.

 The vaccine usually involves two injections, given six months apart, and gives immunity for about 10 years.
 The length of immunity may be reduced in people living with HIV who have a low CD4 count and an unsuppressed viral load.
 In cases of people who have a CD4 count below 350, three doses of the vaccination are recommended.

 These vaccinations are given at your GP or travel health clinics rather than at sexual health clinics.
 The vaccination works well in people living with HIV.
 Everybody who has HIV is recommended to have this vaccine unless they're naturally immune to the infection (meaning that you've had hepatitis A in the past and your body has cleared it) – a test before vaccination can show this.

 People who are at a continued risk are advised to have a booster vaccination after 10 years.